CS+ (formerly CubeSuite+)

 You can check the relations between program operations and changes in current drawn by measuring system currents.

 The E2 emulator allows you to measure system currents without using an ammeter.
-This helps to shorten the times taken in operations for the tuning of current drawn (only for CS+ for CC in projects for the RL78 Family).
+This helps to shorten the times taken in operations for the tuning of current drawn (only for CS+ for CC in projects for the RL78 Family and RX100 and RX200 Series).

 - Check the relations between system current and the operations of programs without having to modify your board or program.